lookbook-hq/lookbook/README.md

 #### Pages

 * Make it easier to customise the look and feel of pages
+* Implement a better system for ordering folders/pages in nav
 * Expand set of UI and path helpers available in pages

 #### Development/Testing